 Why I Fear The New Curriculum For Wales

 As a parent of two children—one aged 14 and the other 12—I find myself standing at a curious crossroads in Welsh education.
-My son, currently 14, will be sitting his GCSEs under the “old” system.
+My son, currently 14, will be sitting the majority of his GCSEs under the “old” system.
 My daughter, however, will be part of the first full wave of students learning and being assessed under the new Curriculum for Wales.
 And honestly?
 I’m worried.

 To say I’m thankful that my son will complete the traditional GCSEs is an understatement.
 He’s a highly motivated young man with a clear goal: he wants to join the Royal Navy.
 He knows what he needs to do, and the road ahead is signposted with well-established milestones.
 His qualifications will align closely with those across the border in England.
 When he applies for university—or anything else, for that matter—his grades will be instantly understood and respected.
 There’s comfort in that clarity.